What I Wish Other People Understood About Losing A Child

-Four and half years after the death of my oldest son, I finally went to a grief support group for parents who have lost children.
+Four and a half years after the death of my oldest son, I finally went to a grief support group for parents who have lost children.
 I went to support a friend who recently lost her son.
-I'm not sure I would've gone except that when I was in her shoes, four years ago, I wish I would've had a friend to go with me.
-Losing a child is the loneliest, most desolate journey a person can take and the only people who can come close to appreciating it are those who share the experience.
+I'm not sure I would've gone except that when I was in her shoes, four years ago, I wish I'd had a friend to go with me.
+Losing a child is the loneliest, most desolate journey a person can take, and the only people who can come close to appreciating it are those who share the experience.

-Most of what I share in this article came from this meeting, but also from my own experience of having lost a child and being four years into that lifelong journey of healing from deep grief.
-The following five tips can be your compass to help you navigate how to give support to grieving parents on a sacred journey they never wanted to take.
+The following five tips can be your compass to help you navigate how to give support to grieving parents on a sacred journey they never wanted to take:

 If you see something that reminds you of my child, tell me.
 If you are reminded at the holidays or on his birthday that I am missing my son, please tell me you remember him.
-And when I speak his name or relive memories relive them with me, don't shrink away.
+And when I speak his name or relive memories, relive them with me; don't shrink away.
 If you never met my son, don't be afraid to ask about him.
-One of my greatest joys is talking about Brandon.
+One of my greatest joys is talking about him.

 2. Accept that you can't "fix" us.

-Please: don't tell us it's time to get back to life, that's it's been long enough, or that time heals all wounds.
-We welcome your support and love, and we know sometimes it hard to watch, but our sense of brokenness isn't going to go away.
+Please: Don't tell us it's time to get back to life, that's it's been long enough, or that time heals all wounds.
+We welcome your support and love, and we know sometimes it's hard to watch, but our sense of brokenness isn't going to go away.
 It is something to observe, recognize, accept.

-We still count birthdays and fantasize what our child would be like if he/she were still living.
+We still count birthdays and fantasize about what our child would be like if he or she were still living.
 Birthdays are especially hard for us.
 Our hearts ache to celebrate our child's arrival into this world, but we are left becoming intensely aware of the hole in our hearts instead.
 Some parents create rituals or have parties while others prefer solitude.
 Either way, we are likely going to need time to process the marking of another year without our child.

 No matter how many years go by, the anniversary date of when our child died brings back deeply emotional memories and painful feelings (particularly if there is trauma associated with the child's death).
 The days leading up to that day can feel like impending doom or like it's hard to breathe.
 We may or may not share with you what's happening.

 This is where the process of remembrance will help.
-If you have heard me speak of my child or supported me in remembering him/her, you will be able to put the pieces together and know when these tough days are approaching.
+If you have heard me speak of my child or supported me in remembering him or her, you will be able to put the pieces together and know when these tough days are approaching.

 4. Realize that we struggle every day with happiness.